project-sunbird/sunbird-collection-editor/README.md

 ```

-## How to setup collection-editor in local
+## How to setup sunbird-collection-editor in local
 1. Clone the sunbird-collection-editor repo from [here](https://github.com/project-sunbird/sunbird-collection-editor)
 2. Clone the sunbird-content-plugins repo from [here](https://github.com/project-sunbird/sunbird-content-plugins)
 3. Go to the root directory sunbird-collection-editor.